rickya4a/session-transcript/README.md

 1. User clicks a transcript segment
 2. `onSegmentClick` callback fires with segment ID
 3. SessionView searches all notes for citations matching the segment
-4. Updates `highlightedNotes` with matching note IDs
+4. Updates `activeNoteId` with the first matching note ID
-5. NotePanel highlights related notes
+5. NotePanel highlights and scrolls to the related note

 ### Keyboard Navigation
 - **↑/↓ Arrow Keys**: Navigate between note spans sequentially